rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 5.24.33 Parallel place of publication notes

-<a name="5.24.33.1">5.24.33.1</a> Make a Note on publication statement of a [Parallel place of publication](/DCRMR/ppdm/Parallel-place-of-publication/) found elsewhere in the resource from the place of publication if considered important (see [Parallel place of publication, 5.215.31.1](/DCRMR/ppdm/Parallel-place-of-publication/#5.215.31.1) and [5.215.31.4](/DCRMR/ppdm/Parallel-place-of-publication/#5.215.31.4)).
+<a name="5.24.33.1">5.24.33.1</a> Make a Note on publication statement of a [Parallel place of publication](/DCRMR/ppdm/Parallel-place-of-publication/) found elsewhere in the resource from the place of publication if considered important (see [5.215.31.1](/DCRMR/ppdm/Parallel-place-of-publication/#5.215.31.1) and [5.215.31.4](/DCRMR/ppdm/Parallel-place-of-publication/#5.215.31.4)).

 ## 5.24.34 Name of publisher notes

 <a name="5.24.34.5">5.24.34.5</a> **Names of publishers in multipart monographs**.
-If the manifestation is issued in more than one physical part and the name or form of [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) changes in the course of publication, always transcribe the publisher's name on the first or earliest part as the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) and give the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) of the later part(s) in a Note on publication statement (see [Name of publisher, 5.22.35.1](/DCRMR/ppdm/Name-of-publisher/#5.22.35.1)).
+If the manifestation is issued in more than one physical part and the name or form of [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) changes in the course of publication, always transcribe the publisher's name on the first or earliest part as the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) and give the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) of the later part(s) in a Note on publication statement (see [5.22.35.1](/DCRMR/ppdm/Name-of-publisher/#5.22.35.1)).

 <a name="5.24.34.3">5.24.34.3</a> **Fictitious or incorrect names of publisher**.
 Always make a Note on publication statement if the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) is known to be fictitious or incorrect (see [5.22.33.1](/DCRMR/ppdm/Name-of-publisher/#5.22.33.1)).

 <a name="5.24.34.4">5.24.34.4</a> **Supplied name for fictitious or incorrect names of publisher**.
-When supplying the actual name after the fictitious or incorrect name, always give the basis for the correction or clarification in a Note on publication statement (see [5.22.33.2](/DCRMR/ppdm/Name-of-publisher/#5.22.33.2)).
+When supplying the actual name after the fictitious or incorrect name, always give the basis for the correction or clarification in a Note on publication statement (see [Name of publisher, 5.22.33.2](/DCRMR/ppdm/Name-of-publisher/#5.22.33.2)).

 >Example:
 >Name of publisher: <CITE>Chez Hubert Jaillot aux deux Globes [that is, Pieter Mortier]</CITE>